-Nicola Walker's new crime drama Annika is, well, not a traditional crime drama.
-Yes, there are murders to solve, red herrings to avoid and suspects to interrogate, but the lead character DI Annika Strandhed is unlike most TV detectives — for starters, she frequently turns to the camera and addresses the audience at home.
+Nicola Walker's latest crime drama Annika is, well, not a traditional crime drama.
+Yes, there are murders to solve, red herrings to avoid and suspects to interrogate, but the lead character DI Annika Strandhed is unlike most TV detectives — for starters, she frequently turns to the camera and addresses the audience at home, breaking the fourth wall.

-Annika's chats with the viewer can range from her musings on a classic work of literature to her worries about parenting her teenage daughter Morgan (Sylvie Furneaux), and as a result the series feels warmer and more intimate than a typical gritty whodunnit.
+Annika's conversations with the viewers range from her musings on a classic work of literature to her worries about parenting her teenage daughter Morgan (Sylvie Furneaux) and as a result, the series feels warmer and more intimate than a typical gritty whodunnit.

-We caught up with Nicola during a break in the filming of the series to find out more about her unconventional new role...
+What to Watch caught up with Nicola during a break in the filming of the series to find out more about her unconventional new role.

 Nicola Walker on what we can expect from Annika